E01N/Styled-by-Saoirse/README.md

 - I took inspiration for the NavBar from a YouTube channel [Online-Tutorials](https://www.youtube.com/watch?v=kEt5DCHeyJo&list=LL&index=8&t=199s&ab_channel=OnlineTutorials)
 - The About Section was developed with help from [Computer Science](https://www.youtube.com/watch?v=pt26fbKaoqM&ab_channel=ComputerScience)
 - Instructions on how to create the image slider was taken from a YouTube channel [FrontEndDesign](https://www.youtube.com/watch?v=yirix3tA61Q&ab_channel=FrontEndDesign) with additional help from [SitePoint Community](https://www.sitepoint.com/community/t/trying-to-prevent-an-image-slider-from-stretching-page-horizontally/383856)
+- I took inspiration for the footer from [Code Opacity](https://www.youtube.com/watch?v=zdA3qZNH1vc&t=116s&ab_channel=CodeOpacity)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 - The fonts I used are from [Google Fonts](https://fonts.google.com/)
 ### Media

-- The photos used on the home and sign up page are from
+- The photos used on the home and sign up page are from Styled by Saoirse's gallery
 - The images used for the gallery page were taken from Styled by Saoirse's gallery

 ## Further Comments